alshapton/Pyntel4004/docs/source/intro/usage.rst

 Pyntel4004 consists of two components:

-- an Intel 4004 assembler
+- an Intel 4004 assembler/disassembler
 - an Intel 4004 emulator to run assembled code